Download our Constitution here

 18. In exceptional circumstances the Branch Council may, by unanimous vote, remit the payment by any member of the annual subscription or part thereof.

-19. The Branch shall pay to the Royal Society of New Zealand Te Apārangi such membership fees as are required by the Society and furnish an Annual Report.
+19. The Branch shall provide the Royal Society of New Zealand Te Apārangi an Annual Report.
 This report shall list the activities during the year and include a statement of income and expenditure.

 OFFICERS